 Springfield is rated as one of the best markets for renters in the U.S. based on factors such as rental market activity, affordability, and a great quality of life.
-That helps to explain why Springfield was also recently ranked #7 among the top 10 cities with the biggest rent increases last year.
+That helps to explain why rents for a 3-bedroom home in Springfield have surged by nearly 37% over the past three years.

 Nicknamed “Queen City of the Ozarks” and the “Birthplace of Route 66," Springfield is located in Southwestern Missouri along the Ozark Mountain Range, and only a few hours drive from Kansas City, St. Louis, and Tulsa.

 For a small city of its size, Springfield boasts a robust economy.
 Industry sectors powering growth in the region include healthcare, manufacturing, education, and tourism.
 This energetic metropolitan area has a growing job market, expanding population, and a very affordable cost of living that’s well below the national average.

 Keep reading to learn more about Springfield's real estate market for 2022.

 Metropolitan Springfield is among the fastest-growing areas in Missouri, with the population of the city of Springfield increasing by 6% over the past 10 years, according to the most recent census.
 Suburban counties around Springfield have experienced above average growth, with Christian County and nearby Greene and Taney counties posting the strongest annualized population gains, as reported by KY3 TV.